vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. If validation passes, click **Create**.

     The deployment will start.
+It will take several minutes to deploy the required Azure resources.

+1. While the Azure resources are being created, open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**).

+    You will be using the text editor to store some configuration values associated with the Azure resources.

+1. Switch back to the Azure portal window and wait to the deployment to finish.

+    You will see a notification when deployment is complete.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

-    Make a note of the outputs for use later:
+1. In your text editor, create a record of the following Outputs for use later:

     * connectionString
     * deviceConnectionString

-The resources have now been created.
+    The Azure resources required for this lab are now available.

 ### Exercise 2: Write Code to generate Vibration Telemetry